akhil6095/Spring-cloud-app/README.md

 # How to run (Below command will create a single instances of all the service using docker-compose)

 - Move to project directory.
-- mvn clean package
-- docker-compose up -d
+- vagrant up

 # If you want to create multiple instances of services then

+- vagrant ssh
+- cd Spring-cloud-app
 - docker-compose scale serviceName={no. Of Instances}
 For example, if you want to scale writer service then use
 - docker-compose scale writer=2